mansourka06/python-webapp-cicd/README.md

 5. Access the Web Application:
 Access the Python Flask web application in your browser at `http://localhost:5000`.

-### Setting up github and github actions
+### Setting up GitHub Actions pipeline

+- Automated Workflows: The heart of this project is the GitHub Actions workflow, automating everything from infrastructure setup to application deployment. 💻

 - As we can see, we have a [Dockerfile](Dockerfile) in our root directory with which we can build our docker image.

+- The GitHub Actions pipeline defined in `.github/workflows/cicd.yml` automates the deployment process.
+It triggers on push events to the `main` branch and builds the Docker image, tags it with the commit SHA, and pushes it to the Docker registry.

-- Let’s add a Github Actions workflow in our project directory.
-Create a directory named .github and inside that directory create another directory named workflows.
+- To setup this Github Actions workflow in our project directory :
+    - Create a directory named .github and inside that directory
+    - Create another directory named workflows.
 All our workflow files will be stored inside this directory.
-Create a file named [cicd.yml](.github/workflows/cicd.yml) which will make the complete path as`.github/workflows/cicd.yml`, inside we add the [code pipeline](.github/workflows/cicd.yml).
+    - Create a file named [cicd.yml](.github/workflows/cicd.yml) which will make the complete path as`.github/workflows/cicd.yml`, inside we add the [code pipeline](.github/workflows/cicd.yml).

-- Now, whenever I push to deploy branch, a new build will be triggered which will build and push the image to docker hub.
+    - Now, whenever we push to main branch, a new build will be triggered which will build and push the image to dockerHub Registry.
 The workflow is pretty simple and you may also extend it with running tests or performing other actions as per your requirements.

     - You may have noticed we have used `${{ secrets.DOCKERHUB_USERNAME }}` and `${{ secrets.DOCKERHUB_TOKEN }}` in our workflow.
 Those are the docker hub credential stored in Github Secrets.
 We cannot publicly expose them because they grant access to our docker hub account.

     - Head over to Github Secrets page from `Settings` > `Secrets and variables` > `Actions` and click on `New repository secret`.

-- Our workflow is now ready.
-Let’s test it by pushing something to the deploy branch.
+    - Our workflow is now ready and will run only when pushing something or making pull_request to the main branch.
 If you are using some other branch, push to the associated branch accordingly.

 ## Troubleshooting